unicode-org/message-format-wg/spec/data-model.md

 ## Extensions

-Implementations MAY extend this data model with additional fields, such as the start and end positions of parsed shapes.
+Implementations MAY extend this data model with additional interfaces, as well as adding new fields to existing interfaces.
 When encountering an unfamiliar field, an implementation MUST ignore it.
+For example, an implementation could include a `span` field on all interfaces encoding the corresponding start and end positions in its source syntax.

 In general,
 implementations MUST NOT extend the sets of values for any defined field or type